 This new approach enables students to combine the chosen thematic tour of the Museums with a creative re-elaboration in the laboratory of what they have seen.

-From this year Deaf and Blind/Visually Impaired Visitors can take part in guided tours organised ad hoc by the Vatican Museums, based on multisensory itineraries and tours in Italian Sign Language (LIS).
+Deaf and Blind/Visually Impaired Visitors can take part in guided tours organised ad hoc by the Vatican Museums, based on multisensory itineraries and tours in Italian Sign Language (LIS).

 A novel collaboration between the Vatican Museums and the Academy of Fine Arts of Rome has resulted in the offer of a new didactic initiative: Drawing in the Museums.
 This activity offers students following the course in Artistic Anatomy the permission for still-life drawing of the masterpieces in the Vatican Museums selected for their study work.